 SELF-Parenting: Dating vs Marriage

-Some early SELF-Parenting Practitioners have deeper difficulties as they go through the Ten Steps.
-Essentially, they want to know, “What is Intermediate Status in SELF-Parenting anyway?”
-This question has a deeper existential source.
-The short answer has always been clear.
-During the Beginner to Intermediate Ten Steps, the Inner Parent is asked to be only a listener and say “TYICFTMT.”
+Some early SELF-Parenting Practitioners may experience deeper difficulties as they go through the Ten Steps.
+Essentially, they want to know, “Why do I have to follow all these rules?”
+There is a reason and the guidelines have always been clear.
+During the Beginner to Intermediate Ten Steps, the Inner Parent is asked to be a listener ONLY and say “TYICFTMT.”
+The untrained Inner Parent wants to get in there and “fix the Inner Child” which is not how SELF-Parenting works.
+SELF-Parenting is about “fixing” the Inner Parent.
+And this begins with the Inner Parent learning how to listen over a substantial period of time.

 Starting with Intermediate modules is when the Inner Parent gets to be an active participant in your half-hour sessions, other than as a listener.
-This is designed to protect your Inner Child from early onslaught and train your Inner Parent how to listen and accept what’s being said.
+This is by design to protect your Inner Child from early onslaught as well as train your Inner Parent how to listen and accept what’s being said.
 However, I would like to provide a more complete answer on this topic to deepen the discussion.

-The Beginner Ten Steps is a new “path,” “understanding,” “journey of procedural learning” which most people don’t anticipate is ahead of them when they first start SELF-Parenting.
+The Beginner Ten Steps is a new “path,” “understanding,” “journey of procedural learning” which most people don’t anticipate is ahead of them when they first begin daily sessions.
 They read the yellow book, start some sessions, like what’s happening, and contact the website to get a module.
 All this can happen quite naturally over time without too much introspection.

-Thus, establishing checklists leads to major increases in medical operations, safety procedures, survival, lives saved, etc.
+Checklists lead to major improvements in medical operations, safety procedures, survival, lives saved, etc. once they became established and followed.

-It turns out the 23-Tips are a checklist written in 1986, to provide the safest, best way to protect the SELF-Parenting interaction between the Inner Parent and Inner Child.
-The good news is that once you follow these guidelines, they make everything SELF-Parenting related simple and wonderful for all concerned.
+It turns out the 23-Tips is a checklist written in 1986, to provide the safest, best way to protect the SELF-Parenting interaction between the Inner Parent and Inner Child.
+The good news is that once you follow these guidelines, they make everything with your S/P sessions simple and wonderful for all concerned.
 And they are easy as pie to follow if you start them early.

-However, the Intermediate Level in SELF-Parenting is where and when the rubber meets the road.
-Now the Inner Parent if finally allowed, asked, indeed “forced” to become a conscious participant on the SELF-Parenting seesaw.
-Here is the biggest jump/challenge to the level and depth of this practice.
+However, the Intermediate Level in SELF-Parenting is when and where the rubber meets the road.
+Here the Inner Parent if finally allowed, asked, indeed possibly “forced” to become a conscious participant on the SELF-Parenting seesaw.
+Now begins a major jump/challenge to the level and depth of this practice.
 This is the SELF-Parenting big leagues.

 Intermediate is where all your sticky issues as an Inner Parent, such as your outer parenting history, family dynamics, ego “who wants to be in charge,” social programming, cultural influences, and other karmic issues are going to be revealed.